 There are three general reasons why contributions change from one valuation to the next.
 The first is a change in the benefits or eligibility conditions of the plan.
 The second is a change in the valuation assumptions used to predict future occurrences.
 The third is the difference during the year between the plan's actual experience and what the assumptions predicted.
-This report reflects a change in benefit formulas for MAPE members.
-There were no changes in valuation assumptions.
+There were no changes in benefits or valuation assumptions reflected in this valuation.